Your Chance To Live!

 All of this weirdness is bound to leave a person with a…

 Maybe it’s a trick of his perfectly spherical head, but his eyes follow you… all the way into your nightmares.
 Can you decipher the symbolism of that image?
-I cannot, though I suspect that some psilocybin would put me in the same frame of mind as the illustrator.
+I cannot, though I suspect psilocybin would put me in the same frame of mind as the illustrator.

 Here’s the beginning of the section on mental health: